 There are many tropes that recur in the genre.
 The advent of artificial intelligence, the end of the world, invasions by aliens, and first contact with aliens in a less confrontational context.

-While your average TV and cinema first contact story usually involves essentially human like aliens, it is usually an exploration of these earlier, colonial encounters with other cultures that is being revisited and explored.
+While your average TV and cinema first contact story usually involves essentially human-like aliens, it is usually an exploration of these earlier, colonial encounters with other cultures that are being revisited and explored.

 More challenging are those stories that present us with an encounter with something beyond our understanding, beyond our experience, and which cannot be mapped, discussed or catalogued by our senses or language.

 The most fascinating recent example of this is Jeff VanderMeer's Southern Reach trilogy.
 The first book, Anhiliation has been filmed and goes on general release in the US in January and worldwide on Netflix in February.
 By the looks of the trailer, Alex Garland has taken a particular direction with the story that the original studiously eschews, which is disappointing.